mlab-upenn/carla-xr-documentation/docs/dep_installation.md

 __3.__ After a few minutes, you will see "launching unreal editor" and the UE4 window will pop up.
 During the loading process, the UE4 window will stop at 95% progress for approximately __1-2 hours__.
 Be patient and let the process finish.
 After successfully entering the UE4, you will see "Building Mesh Distance Fields" and "Compiling Shaders", which can also take __1-2 hours__ to finish.

 ## Python Carla Dependencies
-Open a terminal and navigate to the Carla project directory __/PythonAPI/examples__.
+Download our customized Python package from [__here__](https://drive.google.com/drive/folders/1ay0wchAReZGwusN_fJR9NehLhK8c_jHJ), and use it to replace the default package inside the Carla project.
+Open a terminal and navigate to __/PythonAPI/examples__.
 Run the following command to install the dependencies.
 ```sh
     pip install -r requirements.txt
     pip install carla==0.9.12